 - Untreated hearing loss (even a very mild loss) increases your risk of having a fall three-fold.
 This risk increases with severity of hearing loss.

 - Cardiovascular (heart) problems can be associated with low pitched hearing loss.

 - Certain types of chemotherapy used to treat cancers can result in a high-pitched hearing loss.

 - Hearing loss is very common in adults who experience Tinnitus (ringing or buzzing sounds in ears).

 - Adults who experience dizziness, vertigo or balance issues are more likely to have hearing difficulties.

 - In patients with moderate chronic kidney disease, there is early evidence that there is a higher incidence of hearing loss.

-- An increased risk of prolonged injuries and illnesses requiring hospitalisation is linked with hearing loss.
+- Hearing loss is often linked to an increased risk of prolonged injuries and illnesses requiring hospitalisation.

 - Adults with hearing loss are more likely to suffer episodes of stress, depression and anxiety.

-With three in every four people over the age of 70 having a hearing loss in Australia if you haven’t had your hearing assessed recently now is the time to make a positive change that could not only influence your hearing but also your health.
+With three in every four people over the age of 70 having a hearing loss in Australia if you haven’t had your hearing assessed recently now is the time to make a positive change.
+This decision could not only influence your hearing but also your health.